axanthos/orange3-textable-prototypes/doc/widgets/gutenberg.rst

 *You didn't search anything*
     The user want to make a search with no text in the query box.

-*Your corpus is empty, please add some songs first*
+*Your corpus is empty, please add some texts first*
-    The corpus is empty, so the user have to add some songs before sending.
+    The corpus is empty, so the user have to add some texts before sending.

 Errors
 ~~~~~~